 The Executive Administration structure is comprised of the Board of Trustees, the President, and the President’s Cabinet.
-The President’s Cabinet includes the school’s president, provost, acting chief operating officer, chief financial officer, director for development, dean of students, faculty president, and the chair of the strategic planning committee.
+The President’s Cabinet includes the school’s president, provost, chief operating officer, chief financial officer, executive dean of A.W.
+Tozer Theological Seminary, dean of advancement, dean of students, and faculty president.

 The office of Academic Affairs is comprised of the provost, the deans, directors, department chairs, and faculty of each program (Undergraduate Studies, Adult Studies, Graduate and Professional Studies, the Betty M. Dean School of Nursing and A.W.
 Tozer Theological Seminary), Institutional Research and Assessment, the Center for Excellence in Learning Technology (CELT), the Registrar’s Office, and Library Services.

 The Advancement Office is comprised of university relations which include alumni and parent relations, fundraising, strategic partnerships, strategic initiatives, and events.
 The advancement team is focused on the above priorities which help ensure we can reach and serve students as well as the communities we serve now and in the future.
 We do this through relationship-building, endowment creation and stewardship, messaging, and public relations.
 Find out how you can support Simpson at http://simpsonu.edu/support.